By Krishna Pandey, Founder & Lead Counsellor (12+ yrs incl. MBBS & MD/MS)

 Yes.
 NTA officially cancelled the NEET UG 2026 examination conducted on 3 May 2026 via a press release dated 12 May 2026.
 The decision was taken in consultation with central agencies and the Ministry of Education.
 The cancellation was followed by the re-exam date announcement on 28 May 2026.

-The re-exam will be conducted on Sunday, 21 June 2026 from 2:00 PM to 5:00 PM IST — a 180-minute paper.
-NTA confirmed this date on 28 May 2026, three days after the formal cancellation of the 3 May 2026 examination.
+The re-exam was conducted on Sunday, 21 June 2026 from 2:00 PM to 5:00 PM IST — a 180-minute paper — and NTA declared its result on 16 July 2026.
+NTA had confirmed the date on 28 May 2026, three days after the formal cancellation of the 3 May 2026 examination.

-The NEET UG 2026 re-exam is a single-shift paper, 180 minutes (3 hours) long, running from 2:00 PM to 5:00 PM IST on 21 June 2026.
-Schedule details will be reiterated on the re-issued admit card.
-Reach your exam centre at least 90 minutes before the gate-close time, as per the standard NTA reporting instructions.
+The NEET UG 2026 re-exam was a single-shift paper, 180 minutes (3 hours) long, held from 2:00 PM to 5:00 PM IST on 21 June 2026.
+The result of this paper was declared by NTA on 16 July 2026; scorecards are available at neet.nta.nic.in.

 The cancellation followed inputs received by NTA on the late evening of 7 May 2026, four days after the examination, which were then escalated to central agencies on the morning of 8 May.
 That escalation triggered action by the Rajasthan Special Operations Group.
 The cancellation reflects the conclusion that, given the active investigation, re-conducting the examination is the right course of action to protect the credibility of the result — not a finding that exam-day security failed.